Monday, 10 October 2011

 Lamb Face

-Lamb Face was originally a character from a painting I made called 111.
-She is one of an ensemble representing my imaginary childhood friends.
-For my first solo exhibition I wanted to bring the beings in my paintings to life and photography became the portal I was looking for.
+Lamb Face was originally a character from one of my paintings, titled 111.
+She is part of an ensemble representing my imaginary childhood friends.
+For my first solo exhibition, I wanted to bring the beings in my paintings to life, and photography became the portal I had been seeking.

-The individuals who portray my beings in the photographs are chosen because they already possess qualities inherent in the concept and are willing to surrender themselves to the creative unfolding.
+The individuals who portray my beings in the photographs are carefully chosen for their innate qualities that align with the concept.
+They are also willing to fully surrender themselves to the creative unfolding.

 Lamb Face is portrayed here by Tammy Nicholls.